-Option Type Description Colist String Options to pass to the MongoDB cursor.
-Filter String Query used by the MongoDB cursor.
+Option Type Description Filter String Query used by the MongoDB cursor.
 Pipeline Boolean If True, Colist is a pipeline.
-Fullarray0 Boolean Used when creating with Discovery.
+Fullarray Boolean Used when creating with Discovery.
 Driver String C or Java.
 Version Integer The Java Driver version (defaults to 3)